intel/intel-technology-enabling-for-openshift/README.md

 # Intel® Technology Enabling for OpenShift*
 ## Overview
 The Intel Technology Enabling for OpenShift project provides Intel Data Center hardware feature-provisioning technologies with the [Red Hat OpenShift Container Platform (RHOCP)](https://www.redhat.com/en/technologies/cloud-computing/openshift/container-platform).
-The technology to deploy and manage the End-to-End (E2E) solutions as well as the related reference workloads for these features are also included in the project.
+The technology to deploy and manage Intel Enterprise AI End-to-End (E2E) solutions and the related reference workloads for these features are also included in the project.

 These Intel Data Center hardware features currently include:
 - **Intel® Software Guard Extensions (Intel® SGX)**